sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 ### Model Evaluation metrics
-- traditional ml task outputs are deterministic so we can use **accuracy** to evaluate.
+- traditional ML task outputs are deterministic so we can use **accuracy** to evaluate.
 LLMS are creative so not possible
 - ROUGE:
     - used for summarization
     - compares generated to one or more ref summaries